-Descendants of mountain goats (Oreamnos americanus) introduced in southern Montana mountains during the 1940s and 1950s established a population in the park in the 1990s and have reached a relatively high abundance in the northeastern and northwestern portions via the Absaroka and Gallatin mountain ranges.
+Descendants of mountain goats (Oreamnos americanus) introduced in the Absaroka and Madison mountain ranges during the 1940s and 1950s established a population in Yellowstone National Park in the 1990s.
+They have reached a relatively high abundance in the northeastern and northwestern portions of the park.
 Investigations of paleontological, archeological, and historical records have not found evidence that the mountain goat is native to Greater Yellowstone.

 Many people consider the goats a charismatic component of the ecosystem, including those who value the challenge of hunting them outside the park.
 But the colonization has raised concerns about the goats’ effects on alpine habitats.
 Competition with high densities of mountain goats could also negatively affect bighorn sheep, whose range overlaps that of mountain goats.

-Colonization of suitable habitats south of The Thunderer and along the eastern park boundary within the Absaroka Mountain Range appears to be occuring, with a larger number of groups with females and young observed on Saddle Mountain and on Castor and Pollux peaks during recent years.
-Mountain goats were not surveyed in 2016 due to poor flying conditions for survey aircraft.
+Colonization of suitable habitats south of The Thunderer and along the eastern park boundary within the Absaroka Mountain Range appears to be occurring, with a larger number of groups with females and young observed on Saddle Mountain and on Castor and Pollux peaks during recent years.
+Mountain goats have not been surveyed in the park since 2014 due to both poor flying conditions for survey aircraft and budgetary constraints.

 Visit our keyboard shortcuts docs for details